truemagic-coder/broker/README.md

 ```
 - `admin_token` is required and can be set in the command args - it is for not allowing everyone to add a user - the default is `letmein`
 - `email`, `scopes`, `two_factor`, and `data` are optional fields
-- `scopes` are [biscuit](https://crates.io/crates/biscuit-auth) authority scopes/facts so the first part before the colon is the resource while the second part after the colon is the operation.
-Don't add any additional colons in the scopes.

 will return `200` or `500` or `400`